Written by Guest Contributor, Sam Madore

 There is nothing like seeing a community of people coming together for a good cause.
 There is a collective feeling of goodness and an overall understanding that what they are supporting is the right thing to do.

 When the folks at the Colchester East Hants Canadian Mental Health Association (CMHA) began fundraising for their new building in downtown Truro, they knew that they couldn’t do it alone.
-They knew they would need the support of like minded people in the community to help spread the word.
+They knew they would need the support of like-minded people in the community to help spread the word.
 People who got it.
-People who understood the impact and importance of having a space in the centre of town, where anyone could walk through the doors and feel comfortable and welcome to work toward improving their mental wellness.
+People who understood the impact and importance of having space in the center of town, where anyone could walk through the doors and feel comfortable and welcome to work toward improving their mental wellness.
 People who could help to tell their story.

-In most places, there tends to be a lot of asks that come in to businesses and organizations.
-Truro and Colchester over the last couple of years has been no exception.
+In most places, there tends to be a lot of asks that come into businesses and organizations.
+Truro and Colchester over the last couple of years have been no exception.
 There have been a lot of asks.
 Lots of worthy fundraisers, capital campaigns, events…

 And it is quite remarkable to watch what often happens in these situations… the love simply gets spread around.
 The people within these businesses do what they can to help out as much as they can with all of the organizations that will help their community thrive.
 They connect to the stories, they see the value and vision that each initiative will bring to their community.
 They get it.